zain13337/parisneo-lollms/doc/Lollms-server.md

 ## Conclusion

 Congratulations!
 You have successfully installed, set up, and used LoLLMs.
 Ensure that you have Python 3.10 or later, pip, and any necessary build tools installed.
 If you want to enable GPU support, consider installing CUDA.
-You can now generate text using the provided interface or the playground.
+You can now generate text using the provided interface, the playground, or the console app.
 Explore the capabilities of LoLLMs and enjoy generating text with large language models!